MicrosoftDocs/learn/learn-pr/student-evangelism/connecting-iot-devices-cognitive-services-azure-functions/includes/4-exercise-configuring-iot-device-iot-hub.md

 ## Connecting the IoT Devkit to your computer

+To connect the DevKit to your computer,

+1. Connect the USB end to your computer.

-Connect to IoT Devkit to the computer with the Micro-USB and confirm that green LED for power is on.
+2. Connect the Micro-USB end to the DevKit.

+3. Confirm that green LED for power is on.

 ![An illustration is showing how to connect the device to the computer.](../media/connect-device-pc.png)